koraytugay/koraytugay.github.io/content/draft/jax-rs.md

 Methods in resource classes are annotated with `GET`, `POST`, `DELETE` and so on for finding the matching method to accept the request.
 The example above is an example of a `GET` endpoint.

 ### MediaTypes
-Both annotations, `Produces` and `Consumes` can be applied at class and method levels, and used with a `MediaType`.
-These annotations can be used to narrow down the matching of methods and transforing DTOs to appropriate types by `MessageBodyWriter`s.
-This depends heavily on the JAX-RS implementation you are using, and I am using the reference implementation: Jersey.
+Both annotations, `Produces` and `Consumes` can be applied at class and method levels, and used with a [MediaType](https://jax-rs.github.io/apidocs/2.0/javax/ws/rs/core/MediaType.html).
+These annotations can be used to narrow down the matching of methods and transforing DTOs to appropriate types by an appropriate [MessageBodyWriter](https://javaee.github.io/javaee-spec/javadocs/javax/ws/rs/ext/MessageBodyWriter.html) implementation or a [MessageBodyReader](https://jax-rs.github.io/apidocs/2.0/javax/ws/rs/ext/MessageBodyReader.html) implementation.

 #### Working with XML
-The following example works with XML out of the box, without the need of any additional libraries, considering you have the following already:
+The following example works with XML out of the box with Jersey, without the need of any additional libraries.

+Considering the following dependencies:

 ```xml
 <dependencies>